cilium/cilium/Documentation/contributing.rst

     $ ginkgo . -- --help | grep -A 1 cilium
       -cilium.SSHConfig string
-            Specify a custom command to fetch SSH configuration (eg: 'vagrant ssh-config') -cilium.dsManifest string
+            Specify a custom command to fetch SSH configuration (eg: 'vagrant ssh-config') -cilium.holdEnvironment
-            Cilium daemon set manifest to use for running the test (only Kubernetes) -cilium.holdEnvironment
             On failure, hold the environment in its current state -cilium.provision